MehrajSultana1919/lean-in-dashboard/README.md

 **Platform Health** shows how the platform itself is performing.
 Here you can see retention trends, Circle activity, and engagement depth.
 These signals give a sense of whether members are really getting value over time, not just signing up.

 **Industry Context** pulls in published data from the *Women in the Workplace* reports.
 I used this as a benchmark to see how Lean In compares to the broader industry.
-The broken rung chart in this view is especially important—it helps explain why these metrics matter and where gaps still exist.
+The broken rung chart in this view is especially important, it helps explain why these metrics matter and where gaps still exist.

 ## How it works